 - Illicit Discharge Detection and Elimination

-- Post-Construction Stormwater Management in New Development and Redevelopment on Prior Developed Lands
+- Post-Construction Stormwater Management for New Development and Development on Prior Developed Lands

 Further information on the specific requirements to address each of these minimum control measures and the Special Conditions for the Chesapeake Bay TMDL and non-Chesapeake Bay TMDLs can be found in the General Permit available on the Virginia Department of Environmental Quality’s website.